csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 # What is high-performance computing?

-- Utilising computing power that is much larger than available in a typical desktop computer
+- Utilizing computing power that is much larger than available in a typical desktop computer
 - Performance of HPC systems (i.e. supercomputers) is often measured in floating point operations per second (flop/s)
     - For software, other measures can be more meaningful
 - Currently, the most powerful system reaches > $10^{18}$ flop/s (1 Eflop / s)